Coinche

 Coinche (/fr/), also called belote coinchée (/fr/), is a variant of the French belote.
-The rules of the game are the same, but there are differences in how cards are dealt and how trumps are chosen.
+The rules of the game are the same, but all cards are dealt and the trump suit is chosen in bridge-like bidding instead of being random.
+There are two additional contracts possible: no trump (sans atout) and, usually, all trumps (tout atut).

 Like most popular games, coinche rules may differ from a geographic area to another.

+Rules

 Dealing

 The deck is never shuffled, but rather cut by the player who precedes the dealer, except for the first dealing in a game when the dealer's partner does that.
 The first dealing in a game is done by the winners from the previous game.
 At least three cards must be cut.

 The cards are dealt counter-clockwise starting from the dealer's successor (to his/her right), each player receives three packets of cards, two of them count three cards and the other two cards.
 The order in which the packets are dealt is not specified, it could be (3,2,3), (2,3,3) or (3,3,2).